 Introduction to Alice, Texas

 Alice, Texas, in Jim Wells county, is 41 miles W of Corpus Christi, Texas.
-The city has a population of 19,010.

 The community of Alice was established in the year 1888.
 It was initially called Bandana.
 Its name was later changed to Kleberg.
 The city was renamed Alice in honor of Alice Kleberg, the daughter of Richard King, the founder of the King Ranch.
 In the mid 1940s, Armando Marroquin, Sr. launched the first home-based recording company to exclusively record Tejano artists.
 Since then, Alice has been known as the "The Birthplace of Tejano."
-The city is also referred to as the "Hub City of South Texas".
+The city is also referred to as the "Hub City of South Texas."